Covid sparked interest in wearable thermometers, but you may be better off sticking to the basics

 “It’s a double-edged sword, because we don’t want to create more stress by having [the thermometer] send a message to your phone every three minutes because it’s 100.5 or 100.8,” Weller says.
 Plus, when we’re inundated with data, we may lose the ability to filter out what’s important and what’s not.

-Before you purchase wearable thermometers for yourself or your family, Weller suggests talking to your health-care providers.
+Before you purchase wearable thermometers for yourself or your family, Weller suggests talking to your health-care provider.
 They may not be appropriate for your particular situation.
 But for the right patient and the right condition, they could be a lifesaver.

 Editing by Kendra Nichols.
 Copy editing by Rachael Bolek.
 Photo editing by Monique Woo.
 Illustration by SanQian.
 Design by Alla Dreyvitser.